lexyblazy/cex/README.md

 - Clone the repo and run the `yarn initialize`
 - Run the `yarn start:dev` command to start the services.

-Development workflow:

-Establish symlinks using `yarn link` ([Read more here](https://classic.yarnpkg.com/lang/en/docs/cli/link/)) so changes to the crypto-lib package can reflect in real time in other packages
+Project structure
+  - packages/app
+  - packages/crypto-lib

+`crypto-lib` is a dependency of  `app` (and most likely other services).
+To ensure changes to crypto-lib are reflected across board.

-in the `crypto-lib` folder, run `yarn link`, then in any other package that has the `crypto-lib` package as a dependency e.g `app`, run `yarn link "@cex/crypto-lib"`
+run `yarn build` in crypto lib, then `yarn add file:../crypto-lib` in the project that has `crypto-lib` as a dependency.

+Services (view the docker-compose.local-yml for more details)
+    - db (postgres database)
+    - redis
+    - app (the main application that serves api requests)
+    - worker (a worker that handles background task and jobs, it runs the same application context as the app)

 If there are ever permission issues when running the bash scripts, use `chmod` command to grant the required privileges.